Zhenlisme/heliano/readme.md

 - [To contact us](#to-contact-us)

 # Update Note:
-1) Since version 1.1.0, HELIANO will use the term HLE1 to refer to the canonical Helitron (called Helitron in v1.0.2) and the term HLE2 to refer to the Helentron/Helitron2 (called Helentron in v1.0.2).
+1) Since version 1.1.0, HELIANO will use the term HLE1 to refer to the canonical Helitron (called Helitron in v1.0.2) and the term HLE2 to refer to the non-canonical Helitrons (called HLE2 in v1.0.2).
 See figure below:

 <img src="https://github.com/Zhenlisme/heliano/assets/54898847/32b1ba39-3d4c-428f-8dda-fdde63c50003" width="660" height="420">

 2) From version 1.1.0, users are allowed to input a pair file as a complementary for LTS-RTS pair information.
-This will help a lot to search for HLEs in closely related species.
+This will help a lot to search for HLEs in close species.
 More information see [here](#Dis-denovo-prediction).
 # Dependencies
 ```
 - python = 3.9.0